openkfw/TruBudget/doc/wiki/User-Guide/Users-Groups/User.md

 ![Restore User](../../uploads/Screenshots/restore_user.png)

 5. A confirmation dialog will be show.
-Click "Disable user" to confirm to disable user.
+Click "Disable user" to confirm the activation.

 ## Disable User